Adverse Drug Event (ADE): an injury resulting from the use of a drug 15

 What’s the difference between adverse drug events and adverse drug reactions?

 Drawing from Nebeker, Barach, & Samore (2004): “Adverse drug events refer to harm caused by appropriate or inappropriate use of a drug whereas adverse drug reactions are a subset of these events, where harm is directly caused by a drug under appropriate use (i.e. at normal doses).
-ADEs may include cases of provider error, non-adherence, or incorrect dosages.1
+Adverse drug events may include cases of provider error, non-adherence, or incorrect dosages.
+15

 To clarify adverse drug event vs reaction:

 In all cases, adverse drug reactions are adverse drug events.
 But, not all adverse drug events are adverse drug reactions.
-For example, a medication-related error is an example of an adverse drug event.
-2
+For example, events related to non-adherence (not taken according to instructions) or dosing problems are examples of adverse drug events.
+15

 There are many different definitions of both terms.
 We use adverse drug event because it describes more of the various different medication-related issues we’re interested in.
 However, Health Canada uses “adverse reaction” most often.

-What is the difference between Medication Reconciliation and a medication review?
+What is the difference between medication reconciliation and medication review?

-Medication Reconciliation is conducted to ensure that the provider has a complete record and understanding of the medications a patient has been taking (including doses and frequencies) when prescribing medications after transition points in care (e.g. admission, discharge).
+Medication reconciliation is conducted to ensure that the provider has a complete record and understanding of the prescription and non-prescription medications a patient has been taking (including doses and frequencies) when prescribing medications after transition points in care (e.g. admission, discharge).

 A medication review starts with establishing a best-possible medication history, and includes a critical evaluation of the patient’s medications for any potential drug-related issues (e.g. medications that may be necessary or unnecessary, drug interactions, ADRs, inappropriate dosing).
 Medication review often results in recommendations to change, discontinue or even start new medications.

-Institute for Safe Medication Practices Canada (ISMP) states that: “Medication reconciliation is intended to prevent medication errors at transition points in patient care, whereas medication review is intended to address drug-related problems arising over time.”3
+The Institute for Safe Medication Practices Canada (ISMP) states that: “Medication reconciliation is intended to prevent medication errors at transition points in patient care, whereas medication review is intended to address drug-related problems arising over time.”
+18

-Vanessa’s Law mandates that health care institutions also report these ‘serious adverse drug reactions’ (a subset of adverse drug events) to Health Canada.
-Additionally, pharmaceutical manufacturers are required to report adverse drug reactions to Health Canada that are reported to them by physicians, patients, etc.
+Additionally, pharmaceutical manufacturers are required to report adverse drug reactions to Health Canada that are reported to them by physicians, patients, etc. 19

 How are adverse drug events currently reported & documented in BC institutions?

-PharmaNet, British Columbia’s provincial drug information system, contains a 96-character free text field labeled “Adverse Reaction.”
+PharmaNet, British Columbia’s provincial drug information system, contains a 96-character free text field labeled “Adverse Reaction”, that until recently could only be populated (entered) from community pharmacies.
 This is presently the only information about adverse drug events that can be communicated electronically between care providers and across healthcare sectors.

 - hospital-based physicians